TULiberalArts/Public-Policy/pages/resources.md

 title: Resources
 permalink: /resources/
 layout: page
+description: >-
+  Explore resources for Public Policy students at Temple University including the Institute for Public Affairs and the University Community Collaborative.
+keywords: >-
+  Institute for Public Affairs, University Community Collaborative, Temple Public Policy
 description: 'Our FAQ covers the basics of the program, admission and application.'
 published: true
 ---